Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/budget-and-legal/procedures.md

 # Procedures for Budget and Legal

-Write a description for how the division gets stuff done.
+TODO: Write a description for how the division gets stuff done.

 ## How decisions get made